-Scotts Bluff National Monument preserves 3,000 acres of unusual landforms and prairie habitat.
+Scotts Bluff National Monument preserves 3,003 acres of unusual landforms, prairie habitat and historic trails.

 There are no campgrounds or food services within the national monument.
-Soda and bottled water machines are available in the monument's amphitheater, behind the Visitor Center.
-There is also a drinking fountain and spigot near the Saddle Rock trailhead and restrooms.
+Soda and bottled water machines are available between the restrooms, next to the Visitor Center.
+There is a water bottle filling station in the visitor center and a drinking fountain and spigot near the Saddle Rock trailhead and restrooms.
 No facilities are available on the summit.

 Summit Road (Open year-round)